machinat/sociably/website/blog/2021-11-29-the-next-gen-conversational-apps.md

 The webview is not only a web page:

 - It's linked with the chatroom to extend chat UX.
-- It's automatically logged-in and safe to serve private data.
+- It's automatically logged-in to safely serve private features.
-- It's connected with [`WebSocket`](https://en.wikipedia.org/wiki/WebSocket) to receive server push.
+- It's connected with the server to receive instant server pushes.
-- It's cross-platform that require only little setup.
+- It's cross-platform that require only a little setup.

-The webview empower the conversational app to achieve everything a web app can do.
-Such the hybrid app still keeps the easy-to-use advantage of chat UI, while the GUI can provide splendid features like games, dashboard, infinite scrolling views.
+The webview empowers conversational apps to achieve everything web apps can do.
+Such hybrid apps keeps the easy-to-use advantage of chat UI, while GUI can provide splendid features like games, dashboard, infinite scrolling views.

 ### Omni-channel App

 Finally, there has to be a killer feature.
-The superpower of an conversational app is to integrate all the social platforms to provide one integrated service.
+The superpower of the conversational apps is to integrate all the social platforms and provide an integrated service.
 Here is a scenario:

 > Users get to know a travel website on social media.
 They interact with the post and get a coupon that attract them to the website.
 An embedded chatbot in the website can guide them to plan the tour.
 After the purchase, users can check the trips/tickets, receive notifications and get assistance in the messaging app.
 During the tour, the bot can be invited into a group to share info with travel mates.
-And after the tour, the bot can push more trip info and discount to attract users into another cycle.
+After the tour, the bot can push other trip info and discounts to get users into another cycle.

 Though the whole process happens on different platforms, but the users actually experience one continuous and consistent service.
 That's the idea of [omni-channel](https://en.wikipedia.org/wiki/Omnichannel) experience.